How to Apply

 - Work experience is encouraged but not required for the Department's MSPH or doctoral degree programs.

-- two or more years of public health or related experience .
+- one-two years (preferably two years) of public health or related experience.

 Step 2 – Choose Your Degree